Response of fluorescent molecular rotors in ternary macromolecular mixtures

-Fluorescence lifetimes $\tau$ of FMR in these solutions were also measured, and plotted against viscosity in Fig.~\ref{fig:carac_EG}(b) (red dots): again, a power-law evolution of exponent $x = 0.65$ was observed, which is consistent with the trend obtained with intensity, considering measurement uncertainty.
-As the lifetime is directly proportional to the quantum yield, these results confirm the validity of F{\"o}rster-Hoffmann equation for the range of compositions investigated here.
 Such an equation should however be considered with care as the range of variation of the different parameters is below one decade.
-The obtained exponents are consistent with those reported in the literature for other BODIPY-based FMR~\cite{kuimova_2008,nalatamby_2023}.
-It is also to note that polar plot analysis~\cite{leray_2012} and some additional measurements performed with time-domain lifetime measurements (data not shown, see SI for technical details) did not show any clear sign of multi-exponential decay.
+Considering the limited range of viscosity used to estimate these exponents, their values seem similar within experimental uncertainty.
+For a mono-exponential decay, both fluorescence intensity and lifetime are proportional to quantum yield and are supposed to follow F{\"o}rster-Hoffmann equation with the same exponent.
+In addition, polar plot analysis~\cite{leray_2012} and some additional measurements performed with time-domain lifetime measurements (data not shown, see SI for technical details) did not show any clear sign of multi-exponential decay.}